NASA-JSC-Robotics/clr_demo_ws/README.md

 For more information refer to the [compose specification](docker-compose.yaml).

 - Defaults for `colcon build` are set for the user.
 To change or modify, refer to the [defaults file](config/colcon-defaults.yaml).

+- We use [MuJoCo](https://mujoco.readthedocs.io/en/stable/XMLreference.html) for many of our dynamic simulations, and install the packages in this workspace.
+For `aarch64` users, you will need to set the `CPU_ARCH=aarch64` variable in your environment to ensure the correct version is installed.

 ## Troubleshooting